papercodeanonymous755/STMoE/README.md

 # code of STMoE
-This repository contains experiments of Dynamic MNIST (Section 4.1 in main manuscript) Two STMoE models are shown.
+This repository contains experiments of Dynamic MNIST (Section 4.1 in main manuscript).
+Two STMoE models are shown.

 ## 1. requirement